modiimedia/InsuranceSmart/content/_index.md

   coverage since 2005 for all ages, and help seniors transitioning to Medicare. \n\nOur mission is to provide quality service and an exceptional value in the insurance markets we serve.
-We shop to find you the best coverage for your need, at a price you can afford. \n\nWe also provide secure financial products that can help you protect and grow your nest egg with indexed returns and a no loss guarantee!
+We shop to find you the best coverage for your need, at a price you can afford. \n\nWe also provide secure financial products to help you protect and grow your nest egg with indexed returns and a no loss guarantee!
 Let us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co